List of ambassadors of Peru to Egypt

-The Extraordinary and Plenipotentiary Ambassador of Peru to the Arab Republic of Egypt is the official representative of the Republic of Peru to the Arab Republic of Egypt.
+The extraordinary and plenipotentiary ambassador of Peru to the Arab Republic of Egypt is the official representative of the Republic of Peru to the Arab Republic of Egypt.

-The ambassador in Cairo is generally accredited to neighbouring countries, such as Iraq, Iran, Jordan, Lebanon, Sudan and Syria.
+The ambassador in Cairo is generally accredited to neighbouring countries, including Iraq, Iran, Jordan, Lebanon, Sudan and Syria.

 Peru and Egypt—then the United Arab Republic—first established relations on October 7, 1963, and have maintained them since.